colomolo/alfred-string-multitool/README.md

 Uppercase all chars.

 `Can you hear me Major Tom? /u` → `CAN YOU HEAR ME MAJOR TOM?`

+### Pascalcase `/p`
+Convert string to pascalcase and remove all non-word and non-digit chars.

+`The quick brown fox jumps over the lazy dog /p` → `TheQuickBrownFoxJumpsOverTheLazyDog`

 ### Camelcase `/c`
 Convert string to camelcase and remove all non-word and non-digit chars.